Alessio Luciani: Club career

 He made his Serie A debut on 4 October 2009, coming on as an 85th-minute substitute for Simone Del Nero in a 0–0 draw to Fiorentina at the Artemio Franchi.

 On 7 July 2021, he signed with Reggiana.
+On 1 September 2023, Luciani's contract with Reggiana was terminated by mutual consent.

+On 15 November 2023, Luciani signed for Serie C club Taranto until the end of the season.

 Career statistics

 Statistics accurate as of match played 14 August 2012.